Alternative Choices for You

 Not surprisingly, the OpenVPN Android app is a simple affair.
 It works well, however, and offers random port selection and the ability to switch from UDP to TCP.
 There is no kill-switch, although Android 7.0+ has a built-in kill-switch that works with any VPN app.

-Although the provider claims to offer 24/7 live chat in 4 different languages, responses are via email only instead of a widget.
+ZenMate offers 24/7 live chat in 4 different languages, but we found the support to be a bit spotty overall.
 We asked some questions that were admittedly rather technical but never received a reply.
 Let’s just say this didn’t impress us!

-There are also setup guides and a few technical trouble-shooter type guides on the website.
+There are also setup guides and a decent number of technical trouble-shooter type guides on the website that may have the answer to what you're looking for.

 Privacy and Security